-As part of our demonstration renewal, New Jersey requests authority to offer expanded Medicaid coverage for targeted housing-related services that are expected to result in improved beneficiary health and reduced institutionalization, while realizing opportunities for better efficiency of the Medicaid delivery system.
-We propose that these services will be made available exclusively through our managed care delivery system, as authorized under the demonstration, in order to promote accountability and efficiency, and also in order to put the MCOs' housing specialists at the center of care coordination.
-Some of these services may be provided by the housing specialist and/or other MCO staff directly; others may be provided under contract with community-based organizations or other vendors.
+As part of our demonstration renewal, New Jersey requests authority to offer expanded Medicaid coverage for targeted housing-related services that are expected to result in improved beneficiary health and reduced institutionalization while realizing opportunities for better efficiency of the Medicaid delivery system.
+We propose that these services will be made available exclusively through our managed care delivery system, as authorized under the demonstration, in order to promote accountability and efficiency.
+Doing so would also put the MCOs' housing specialists at the center of care coordination.